arpitbbhayani/knowledge-base/hash-table-internals/conflict-resolution-in-hash-tables-with-chaining/gist.md

 ## Other Data structures for chaining

 Linked List is not the only data structure that we have to use to chain the collided keys.
-Depending on the use case, access pattern, and constraint we can pick a data structure that suits us.
+Depending on the use case, access pattern, and constraint, we can pick a data structure that suits us.

-For example, if our array is small and we cannot resize it then we may end up having a large number of collisions.
+For example, if our array is small, and we cannot resize it, then we may end up having many collisions.
 If we are trying to read, then iterating over this list will reduce the throughput as it is a linear scan.

 To optimally perform a key lookup, when the collisions are high, we can use a self-balancing search tree, like BST or Red-Black.
 This way, we get an optimal lookup performance on keys hashed to the same slot.